-Note: The 31E/2B, 31E/1C, or 31E/2C supports only one Slimline media device per central electronics complex (CEC) processor.
+Note: The 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D supports only one Slimline media device per central electronics complex (CEC) processor.

 - 1. Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
 For more information, see Enabling enclosure indicators and Control panel LEDs. - 2.
-Complete the prerequisite tasks as described in Before you begin. - 3.
-Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - 4.
+Complete the prerequisite tasks.
+For instructions, see Before you begin. - 3.
+Use the service indicator light-emitting diodes (LEDs) to help identify the part.
+For instructions, see Identifying a part. - 4.
 Remove any media from the drive. - 5.
-Stop the system, as described in Stopping a system or logical partition. - 6.
-Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.
+Stop the system.
+For instructions, see Stopping a system or logical partition. - 6.
+Disconnect the power source from the system by unplugging the system.
+For instructions, see Disconnecting the power cords.